normnXT/note-keeper/README.md

 );
 ```

 The callback exchanges the authorization code for access and refresh tokens to access the Google API on the users behalf, and the users profile information.
-The user's information is saved to the Mongo database, as seen in the function that receives the tokens and user information in the PassportJS strategy, and a unique ObjectID is generated that can be used to identify the user and the user's information in the database.
-If successful it redirects the user from the Google consent and login screen to the client's homepage, and they will be logged in.
+The user's information is saved to the Mongo database (see the function in the PassportJS strategy), and a unique ObjectID is generated that can be used to identify the user and the user's information in the database.
+If authorization is successful it redirects the user from the Google consent and login screen to the client's homepage.
 The user's ObjectID is serialized and stored in the user's session:

 ```javascript
 passport.serializeUser((user, done) => {